dotignore/KrakenSDR_Desktop/README.md

 ```

 **In development stage next**:
-- Write log data to DB SQLight * [x]
+* [x] Write log data to DB SQLight.
-- Data display on the map. - [ ]
+- [ ] Data display on the map.
-- Sorting: by date, by frequency, by region on the map. - [ ]
+- Sorting: by date, by frequency, by region on the map.
-- Discarding incorrect data. - [ ]
+- Discarding incorrect data.
-- Get frequency from Uniden - [ ]
+- Get frequency from Uniden.

 - [ ]
 * [x]